 Of course, these types of items are highly likely to create a clog!
 In one month, Mr. Swirl the Friendly Plumber was called to solve 3 different jobs containing a clogged drain caused by a cucumber, a face cloth and an electric razor vibrating inside the pipe, all flushed at the hands of the homeowners child.

 It would seem to make sense wouldn’t it, we flush human waste why not our pets waste.
 Pet waste can be flushed as long as it’s just waste.
 If there is cat litter involved or a dog bag, the case is not the same!
 Either of these could be the culprit of a big bad clog in your toilet.

 If one thing is for certain, when you run into a clogged drain Mr. Swirl should be the first call you make.
-Get one of our friendly plumbers out to your clogged drain in Coquitlam, Maple Ridge, Pitt Meadows, Port Moody, Port Coquitlam or anywhere in the Lower Mainland, Fraser Valley or Greater Vancouver Area.
+Get one of our friendly plumbers out for cleaning a clogged drain in Coquitlam, Maple Ridge, Pitt Meadows, Port Moody, Port Coquitlam or anywhere in the Lower Mainland, Fraser Valley or Greater Vancouver Area.

-Even if your clog has been solved, we’re sure you’re curious as to what caused it and how to avoid another one.
+Even if your clogged drain has been solved, we’re sure you’re curious as to what caused it and how to avoid another one.
 We hope with the help of this blog you Lower Mainland residents are armed with knowledge to fight potential clogs.